Employment of Non-Citizens

 It is the policy of the University to employ immigrant and non-immigrant aliens within the provisions of applicable federal laws and regulations.
 Immigrants are those who have been granted permanent resident status, but who are not United States citizens.
 Non-immigrants are those individuals who are admitted temporarily for specific purposes and periods of time.

 Immigrants (permanent residents) may engage in all forms of employment.
 Non-immigrants (non-residents) may be employed by the University only if permission to work in the United States has been authorized by the Immigration and Naturalization Service.

 Non-immigrant Status: Non-immigrants who may be eligible to work normally fall into three categories: International students with F-1 visas, individuals with J visas, and H visas.
 F-1, J-1 and H-1 visas MUST be petitioned by the University of Virginia.
-The University of Virginia must issue an I-20 for students to work within the university.
-I-20s from other work establishments or universities will not be accepted as valid employment documentation.

 International Students with F-1 Visas: International students are aliens temporarily admitted to this country under Immigration and Naturalization Service (INS) rules, to study at a recognized educational institution approved by the Attorney General of the United States.
 International Students can be identified by the symbol F-1 which appears on their I-94 (F-2 for spouses and children).

 International students who are taking a full course of study and otherwise maintaining a valid F-1 status may hold any on-campus employment, limited to hours listed below.
 International students do not require INS permission to accept on-campus employment.